nrs02004/Jiujitsu-ELO/README.md

 # Jiujitsu-ELO

+I want to know who the top jiujitsu competitor of all time (as of 2016) was!
+In addition, I want to identify a list of the top 20 competitors (who wouldn't want to do this?).

+Toward that end, I used data on

 In this project, I...
 1) Develop R code for fitting a penalized conditional logistic regression model
 2) Apply this model to Brazilian Jiujitsu (BJJ) competition data (through 2016) to identify rankings for competitors